-The Conduct Review Officer will inform the Complainant and Respondent of the Board's procedures and the date and time of the proceedings.
-The Complainant and Respondent are expected to cooperate fully with the Board.
-If either party fails to appear at a scheduled proceeding, the Board may proceed without them.
+The Conduct Review Officer will inform the Complainant and Respondent of the hearing procedures, date, and time.
+The Complainant and Respondent are expected to cooperate fully with the Board during the hearing.
+If either party fails to appear at a scheduled hearing, the Board may proceed without them.